-Our institute offers a limited number of academic internships for school students in the context of the secondary school curriculum.
-Please send your application to Susanne Héjja (email@example.com).
+Our institute offers a limited number of academic internships for high school students in the context of the secondary school curriculum.
+Please send your application to Susanne Héjja (firstname.lastname@example.org).

 On the basis of the curriculum, the Max Planck Society has edited scientific topics and outcomes for secondary school students: biomax, geomax and techmax are loose-leafs in the journal Max Planck Research.
 Check out the max-wissen page for students and teachers.
-Contributions of our institute (in German):
+Contributions from our institute (in German):

 Here you will find animations on climate research.

 These films are part of a DVD series "MaxPlanckCinema" on different research topics.
 They can be ordered directly from the press office (email@example.com).

 The webpages of the Global Carbon Project offer current and wide-ranging information on carbon and methane budgets as well as pictures and graphics for download.

 IPCC is the leading international organisation evaluating global climate change and its impact.
 You will find reports and summaries especially designed for the lay reader, politicians and stakeholders.

 The IPCC Scholarship Programme maintains a Facebook page.